At the Conference

 Sunday, November 10 from 10:30-11:30 a.m., Lobby Level, Rosslyn Room

 Join your colleagues for this faculty panel discussion on the promises and challenges of Model UN from a faculty perspective.
 Efforts will be made to not only identify challenges, but to brainstorm and share best practice solutions.
-The discussion will be facilitated by Chris Haynes, University of New Haven and Cale Crammer, Santiago Canyon College.
+Three primary challenges up for discussion are: AI, post-COVID-19 impact, and mounting budgetary pressures.
+Panelists and audience members will be encouraged to share their thoughts.
+The panel discussion will be moderated by Chris Haynes, University of New Haven.
+Panelists are Cale Crammer, Santiago Canyon College and Clarissa Estep, West Virginia University.